 It may be that you’ve wondered why languages change, making Chaucer hard to understand, for instance, or you’ve been excited to learn that languages as diverse as Welsh and Hindi have a common ancestor.

 If you’ve found yourself asking why or how in relation to language, linguistics is for you.
 Because linguistics is interdisciplinary we don’t require specific A-Level subjects, and welcome applicants with an outstanding academic profile whether their focus has been on science or the arts.

 Some formal study of language, either through learning languages or through English Language A-Level, does serve as a good preparation.
-The standard conditional offer for candidates in Linguistics at Downing is A*AA at A2 Level.

 At present, Linguistics applicants receive two 30-minute interviews on the same day, each with either one or two interviewers.
-Applicants invited to interview will be asked to take a one-hour written test to be taken in College while they are here for interview.

-Also, prior to interview, we ask to see some examples of the written work you have produced during your studies.
+Prior to interview, we ask to see some examples of the written work you have produced during your studies.
 Because Linguistics is interdisciplinary we do not require written work from specific A-Level subjects.